Shatanjay Sudha

 Essential Financial Prompts

-A structured prompt library for people who want clearer thinking around money, income, financial decisions, work, and practical planning.
+A sharper prompt library for people making real decisions around money, work, negotiation, investing, debt, and practical life planning.
 This is not a prompt dump.
-It is a working system designed to help you reason better, ask stronger questions, and make more grounded decisions.
+Each prompt is designed to produce better judgment, cleaner tradeoffs, and more usable next steps.

-The prompts are organized by real-life financial situations so you can find the right mental model quickly, adapt it to your context, and move from vague concern to practical action.
+The library is organized by real-life decision areas so you can find the right prompt fast, adapt it to your own numbers and constraints, and move from vague concern to a clearer call.

 Designed for real use

-This resource is for working professionals, ambitious students, young earners, freelancers, builders, and anyone trying to make clearer decisions around money and career direction.
+This resource is for working professionals, ambitious students, early earners, freelancers, and builders who want stronger decision support around money, work, and leverage.

 Prompt categories